I bought my first dehydrator about 7 years ago from a thrift store. It turned out to be one of the best things that I’ve ever bought.

 Temperature

 Some cheap dehydrators don’t even have temperature controls.
-Avoid these at all cost!
+Avoid these at all costs!

 Without the temperature controls, you’ll be limited to what types of recipes you can make.
-Also, no temperature controls is a sign of a bad-quality dehydrator.
+Also, no temperature controls are a sign of a bad-quality dehydrator.

 Most dehydrators will reach 140 ° F. However, even quality dehydrators will fluctuate a bit in temperature.

-Thus, if you want to make jerky, it is best to get a dehydrator with a temperature of 155° F or above.
+Thus, if you want to make jerky, getting a dehydrator with a temperature of 155° F or above is best.

 Air Flow

 Instead, consider looking at the reviews on sites like Amazon.
-The numbers of stars will give you an idea of the quality.
+The number of stars will give you an idea of the quality.

 Noise

-I have a separate pantry where I do my dehydrating, so noise don’t really bother me.
+I have a separate pantry where I do my dehydrating, so the noise doesn’t bother me.
 However, the noise can drive you crazy if it’s near your living space!

 Good dehydrators will have their decibel rating listed.
 Choose a low rating if noise matters to you.